Hamster-ux/pixelmon-economy-launcher/README.md

-# pixelmon-economy-launcher
-A custom Minecraft launcher for Pixelmon Reforged economy server.
 # Pixelmon Economy Launcher

-**A custom Minecraft launcher built for a Pixelmon-based economy server.**
+A custom Minecraft launcher built for a Pixelmon-based economy server.

-This project aims to provide an optimized launcher experience for players of a modded Pixelmon server running on Minecraft Forge 1.20.1.
+This launcher simplifies joining and updating a modded server running Pixelmon Reforged on Minecraft Forge 1.20.1.

 ---

 ## Features

-- **Auto Login** with Microsoft account
+- Microsoft 계정 자동 로그인 (Auto Login)
-- **Automatic installation** of required Forge and Pixelmon Reforged mods
-- **One-click join** to the official server
-- **Custom patch system** for regular updates
-- **Multiplatform support** (Windows for now, macOS/Linux planned)
+- 포지 및 픽셀몬 자동 설치 (Automatic Installation)
+- 한 번의 클릭으로 서버 접속 (One-Click Join)
+- 커스텀 패치 시스템 (Custom Patch System)
+- Windows 지원 (macOS/Linux 예정)

 ---

-## Project Goals
+## Getting Started

-This launcher is being developed as part of a submission to the [ID@Xbox](https://www.xbox.com/en-US/developers/id) program.
-The goal is to distribute the launcher through the Microsoft Store, targeting users who enjoy Pokémon-style Minecraft gameplay with a focus on economy and progression.
+1. Download the launcher from [Releases](https://github.com/Hamster-ux/pixelmon-economy-launcher/releases)
+2. Run the `.exe` file
+3. Log in with your Microsoft account
+4. Click `Join Server`

 ---

-## Tech Stack

-- **Electron** + **Node.js**
-- **Forge 1.20.1**
-- **Minecraft Modpack Management**
-- Planned backend: Azure or PlayFab integration
+## About the Server

+This launcher is built for a custom Pixelmon Reforged server that blends Pokémon-style mechanics with a robust economic system.

+### In-Game Features:
+- Player Shops & Auctions
+- Catch, Train, and Battle Pokémon
+- Jobs and Quests System
+- Anti-Cheat & Moderation Tools
+- Daily Login Rewards and Server Events

 ---

-## Screenshots
+## Roadmap

-*(Include screenshots of the launcher here)*
+- [x] Microsoft Account Login
+- [x] Forge & Pixelmon Auto Setup
+- [ ] Auto Patch Updates
+- [ ] Multiplayer Sync with Server-side Data
+- [ ] UI Design Improvements
+- [x] Azure / PlayFab Backend Integration

 ---

-## Development Status
+## Contributing

+If you are interested in helping with this project (translation, UI, backend), feel free to open an issue or submit a pull request.

+Currently looking for:
-- [x] Basic launcher UI (Electron)
+- UI Designers
-- [x] Minecraft Forge + Pixelmon installation
-- [ ] Official login (MS OAuth integration)
-- [ ] Microsoft Store packaging and deployment
+- Java / Electron Developers
+- Korean-English Translators

 ---

+## Tech Stack

+- Electron + Node.js
+- Microsoft Authentication Library (MSAL)
+- Minecraft Forge 1.20.1

+---

 ## License

-MIT License (or specify your choice)

----

-## Contact

-Developer: Eunho Park
-Email: p86913237@outlook.kr
+This project is for educational and community server use only.
+Not affiliated with Mojang, Microsoft, or the Pixelmon team.